 Our premier educational conference attracts over 700 professionals from a wide array of settings throughout New England.
 Social workers, nurses, geriatric care managers, administrators, hospital discharge planners, home health aides, activity professionals, adult day health, home care and long term care providers attend to learn best practices of Alzheimer's care.
 Take advantage of this unique opportunity for sponsors to reach a highly concentrated group of elder care providers.
 Multi-level sponsorship opportunities are available to offer great visibility.

 Limited sponsorship space available.
 For more information, contact Nick Jillson at firstname.lastname@example.org.

 We would like to thank our sponsiors and exhibitors for 2017!
 For companies and agencies interested in exhibitor space, please save the date of May 16, 2018 for next year's conference.

 Continuing Education Credits

 Continuing Education Credits or a Certificate of Attendance is provided upon request for the conference at no charge.
 In order to receive credit, you must attend the keynote and three breakout sessions, and complete an evaluation for each.
 You are required to sign in/out at the CEC table the day of the conference.
-Continuing Education Credits provided through Berkshire AHEC.

-Nursing: This program meets the requirements for nursing contact hours as specified by the Massachusetts Board of Registration in Nursing - 244 CMR 5.04.
+Nursing: This program meets the requirements for 5.25 nursing contact hours as specified by the Massachusetts Board of Registration in Nursing - 244 CMR 5.04.

-Activity Professionals: Application has been made to the National Certification Council for Activity Professionals (NCCAP) for approval of continuing education hours for activity professionals.
+Activity Professionals: Application has been made to the National Certification Council for Activity Professionals (NCCAP) for approval of 5.25 continuing education for activity professionals.